-Thanks to being so close friends to the Tokugawa Bakufu, the feudal lord, the Maeda daimyo developed a rich city, a castle town that lived in peace and with the different districts of an old Japanese town.
-Well preserved behind a dull modern facade until today.
-Here you can find a preserved samurai area, an outstanding landscape garden, geiko districts and some of the best sashimi and sushi in Japan.
+Thanks to being such a close friend to the Tokugawa Bakufu.
+The feudal lord, the Maeda daimyo, developed a prosperous city.
+He built a castle town where the inhabitants lived in peace and had all the different districts of an old Japanese village.
+Areas well preserved behind a dull modern facade until today.
+In other words, here you find a preserved samurai area, an outstanding landscape garden, geiko districts and some of the best sashimi and sushi in Japan.

-Kenrokuen garden used to be a part of the castle area, so reserved for the Maeda lord and his family.
-But an open, public park since 1871.
-It is adapted to be strikingly beautiful all year round.
-Following the seasonal changes.
+Kenrokuen garden used to be a part of the castle area.
+Accordingly, it was 100% reserved for the Maeda lord and his family.
+However, it has been open as a public park since 1871.
+It is adapted to be strikingly beautiful all year round, following the seasonal changes.

-It is a garden created out of ancient wisdom, modelled on the great landscape gardens of China.
-Kenrokuen is ranked as one of Japan’s three most delightful gardens as it incorporates the six features of a garden expressed in Chinese literature: spaciousness, solitude, artifice, antiquity, use of water, and panorama.
+Kenrokuen Garden was created out of ancient wisdom and then modelled on the great landscape gardens of China.
+Kenrokuen ranks as one of Japan’s three most delightful gardens.
+It incorporates the six features of a park expressed in Chinese literature: spaciousness, solitude, artifice, antiquity, use of water, and panorama.

-Even though the area is modern when it comes to housing, you have a traditional city planning with the walls and the alleys.
-At the house of the Middle-Class Nomura family, you can see how a bureaucrat samurai lived in the age of peace.
+Even though the area is modern for housing, you have a traditional city planning with the walls and the alleys.
+Moreover, at the house of the Middle-Class Nomura family, you can see how a bureaucrat samurai lived in the age of peace.
 The Nomura House has a Samurai garden that won a lot of prizes.

 The samurai district is just behind the main shopping street in Kanazawa.

-A district where the electric cables are placed underground for once.
+For once, a district with electric cables placed underground.
 Traditional Geiko houses are named tea houses or Okiyas.
 Generally with a reception downstairs and entertainment on the second floor.
-The doors on the second floor could be opened on hot summer days.
+The doors on the second floor still open up on hot summer days.

 We always visit Kaikaro Okiya with its exclusive and unusually strong, contemporary colours and a golden tatami!
 The Kaikaro Okiya functions as a museum during the daytime and as an active geiko house at night.

 Omicho, not exactly Tsukiji.
 But there are no less than 160 vendors here that will keep you from starving.
-Sashimi, sushi or just grab something on the market.
+Sashimi, sushi, or grab something on the market.
 But please sit down.
 Don’t walk and eat.
-There are many chances just to grab a bite.
+There are many chances to grab a bite.
 Check out the yakitori corner.
-I enjoy this place mostly for lunch, and after eating here I will head over to…
+I enjoy this place primarily for lunch, and after eating here, I will head over to…

 Drip coffee brewed to perfection.
-The owner will take his time, he will sip the coffee, make sure that you get the taste you desired.
-I normally go for an Italian blend a Caramel Custard cake, or two.
-Those cakes might just be the best Creme Caramel in Japan!
+The owner takes his time; he sips the coffee to get the taste you prefer.
+I usually go for an Italian blend, a Caramel Custard cake, or two.
+Those cakes might be the best Creme Caramel in Japan!
 The cafe is located just outside the market in a brick house.
-Nice retro/vintage style.
+Friendly retro/vintage style.

 The downside is that you are allowed to smoke inside.
-This is Japan after all.
-No walking and smoking outside, but inside coffee shops, it is not unusual that you are permitted to smoke.
+This is Japan, after all.
+No walking and smoking outside.
+However, inside coffee shops, it’s not unusual that you are permitted to smoke.

 Adress to Higashide Cafe on Google maps here.

-If you take the escalator up to the second floor inside the station and turn left there is a very popular and good Kaiten Sushi at Sushitama restaurant.
+If you take the escalator up to the second floor inside the station and turn left, there is a very popular and good Kaiten Sushi at Sushitama restaurant.
 You might need to wait a little bit to get seated.
-The sushi on the carousel is good, but if you want to order some specials you have a digital screen to order from.
+The sushi on the carousel is good, but if you want to order some specials, you have a digital screen to order from.
 The plates will be collected and scanned when you pay your bill.
-Golden plates are more expensive.
+Golden leaves are more expensive.

-They were the most powerful and rich clan after the Tokugawas themselves.
-If you were friendly and an ally in the great battle for Japan at Sekigahara on October 21st in the year 1600 you would walk out of this war greatly rewarded.
-Maeda’s rule of Kanazawa is considered to be a prosperous time.
-But Kanazawa wouldn’t play the same role in an industrial and modernized Japan, but the lack of heavy industry saved the city from bombs during WWII.
+It was the most powerful and wealthy clan after the Tokugawas themselves.
+Therefore, if you were friendly and an ally in the great battle for Japan at Sekigahara on October 21st in the year 1600, you would walk out of this war greatly rewarded.
+Also, Maeda’s rule of Kanazawa is considered to be a prosperous time.
+But Kanazawa wouldn’t play the same critical role in an industrial and modernised Japan, but the lack of heavy industry saved the city from bombs during WWII.

-See the dramatic documentary about the control over Japan to understand the background of the Tokugawa shogunate better.
-The history of three great warlords, Nobunaga, Hideyoshi and Tokugawa Ieyasu: The Age of the Samurai, Netflix.
+Below you can see the dramatic Netflix documentary about the power struggle over Japan to understand the background of the Tokugawa shogunate better.
+Described is the history of three great warlords, Nobunaga, Hideyoshi and Tokugawa Ieyasu: The Age of the Samurai, Netflix.

-Kanazawa is in the North-Western Ishikawa prefecture by the Sea of Japan.
-You are just 1 hour 15 minutes from the UNESCO World heritage of Shirakawa Go or a 2-hour train ride from Kyoto.
+Kanazawa is situated in the North-Western Ishikawa prefecture by the Sea of Japan.
+Also, you are just 1 hour 15 minutes from the UNESCO World heritage of Shirakawa Go, or a 2-hour train ride from Kyoto.

 Where to stay?
-I like the location around the Korinbo commercial shopping street, it is nearby many of the attractions.
-Walking distance to the fish market, samurai area and of course the station.
+I like the location around the Korinbo commercial shopping street; at the same time, it is nearby many of the attractions.
+Walking distance to the fish market, samurai area and of course, the station.